akamola/wp-blank/README.md

 Note: This WordPress theme is only a starting point for your own theme.
 It only makes use of basic and some advanced features of WordPress and modern webdevelopment.

 Need help?
 Got questions?
-Found an errors?
+Found an error?
 Have an improvment?
 Feel free to get in touch or open an issue on GitHub: http://github.com/akamola/wp-blank

 ## Features